We write about products and services that we use. This page may contain affiliate links for which we receive a commission.

 Both shed companies use engineered wood product and durable siding or other finishing materials to help keep bugs, moisture, and other nasties out.

-And Tuff Shed and Heartland Sheds offer a ton of exterior options to make your shed look just the way you want it to.
+And both Tuff Shed and Heartland Sheds offer a ton of exterior options to make your shed look just the way you want it to.

 The options include different styles of: